ibm-messaging/cp4i-mq-samples/README.md

 * Change all instances of `Namespace:		cp4i` to `Namespace:		<your namespace>`

-You created an instance of the Platform Navigator.
+You created an instance of **Platform Navigator**.
 This is necessary because these examples create queue managers with the Web Server enabled.

 These examples were tested on [IBM Cloud](https://cloud.ibm.com).
 On other clouds: